RiGunw/data-analyst-journey/README.md

 	- [Plotly](https://plotly.com/python/): I usually use this one to make an interactive visualization, where viewer can hover their mouse to see more detailed data.

 - [SQL](https://www.w3schools.com/sql/sql_quickref.asp)
-A language I usually used to write a query on db files.
-The IDE that I often use to practice is [SQLite Online](https://sqliteonline.com/)
+A language I usually use to write a query on db files.
+The IDE that I often use to practice is [SQLite Online](https://sqliteonline.com/).
 [HackerRank](https://www.hackerrank.com/domains/sql) is also a good place to practice solving some challenges.

 ## Projects